loot/loot.github.io/LOOT-FAQs.md

 ---

-**Q.** I'm still suspicious that LOOT is ordering Mod X after Mod Y. Is there a way I can validate and/or question some particular load ordering proposed by LOOT?
+**Q.** I'm still suspicious that LOOT is ordering plugin X after plugin Y. How do I double-check the ordering?

-**A.** Yes.
-The most thorough method is to look for conflicts in TES5Edit and decide for yourself if the load order LOOT gives resolves them to your liking.
+**A.** The most thorough method is to look for conflicts in TES5Edit and decide for yourself if the load order LOOT gives resolves them to your liking.
 Alternatively, selecting a plugin in LOOT before applying a sorted load order and ticking the "Show only conflicting plugins" checkbox will let you see if the two plugins conflict at all (though it will also show plugins with BSAs if the selected plugin loads a BSA).

 ---